brimoran/RDataViz/README.md

 The code is generally based on the work of others found on the web.
 I have tried to attribute the sources used but let me know if you feel I should credit your work.

+### Recommended reading

+Tufte, Edward R (1983), The Visual Display of Quantitative Information.

+Few, Stephen (2012), Show Me The Numbers.

+### R

 My thanks to the R core team and to the authors of the libraries used in the examples:

-### R

 R Core Team (2017).
 R: A language and environment for statistical computing.
 R Foundation for Statistical Computing, Vienna, Austria. https://www.R-project.org/